 Spearmint essential oil is safe for dogs in small amounts.
 Be sure to dilute it first.
 Spearmint is known to aid in weight loss and balance metabolism.

 If your dog is suffering from colic, diarrhoea, and nausea, consider giving him spearmint.
-But use it in a short time period as it can have side effects such as gastrointestinal upset.
+But use it in a short time as it can have side effects such as gastrointestinal upset.

-Yes, it is okay for dogs.
-Its diluted form can be safely applied directly on the skin or used in a diffuser.
+Diluted frankincense essential oil can be safely applied directly on the skin or used in a diffuser.

 Frankincense essential oil can help boost a dog’s immunity.
 It also encourages smooth metabolism.
-Its calming scent helps a dog to relax.
+Its calming scent helps a dog relax.

 If you plan to diffuse it, add only 1–2 drops of essential oil to the diffuser.
 Frankincense has antimicrobial and antibacterial properties, which are great for healing injuries.

-For topical use for your dog, the ratio is 1 drop of essential oil to 10 drops of carrier oil for large breeds, whilst 1 drop of essential oil to 25 drops of carrier oil for small breeds.
+For topical use for your dog, the ratio is 1 drop of essential oil to 10 drops of carrier oil for large breeds, whilst use 1 drop of essential oil to 25 drops of carrier oil for small breeds.